E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 All notation is identical to Kundu, except that we use ${\bf v}$ for the three-dimensional velocity (${\bf u}$ will be used below for horizontal velocities) and ${\bf v}_r$ and $\partial V$ match the notation in [Ringler et al. 2013](https://www.sciencedirect.com/science/article/pii/S1463500313000760) Appendix A.2.

-The tracer equation is simply mass conservation, where the conserved quantity is the tracer mass $\rho \varphi$, as $\varphi$ is the tracer concentration per unit mass.
+The tracer equation is simply mass conservation, where the conserved quantity is the tracer mass in the control volume $\rho \varphi$, as $\varphi$ is the tracer concentration per unit mass.
 In all three equations, the first term is the change of the quantity within the control volume; the second term is the flux through the moving boundary.
 If the control surface moves with the fluid in a Lagrangian fashion, then ${\bf v}_r={\bf v}$ and the second term (flux through the boundary) vanishes---there is no net mass, momentum, or tracer transport across the moving surface.

 The momentum equation is an expression of Newton's second law and includes two types of external forces.
 The first is the body force, represented here as ${\bf b}({\bf x}, t)$, which encompasses any volumetric force acting throughout the fluid, such as gravitational acceleration or the Coriolis force.
 In some contexts, body forces may be expressible as the gradient of a potential, ${\bf b} = -\nabla_{3D} \Phi$, but this is not assumed in general.
-The second is the surface force ${\bf f}$, which acts on the boundary of the control volume and includes pressure and viscous stresses.
+The second is the surface force ${\bf \tau}$, which acts on the boundary of the control volume and includes pressure and viscous stresses.
 These forces appear as surface integrals over the boundary and drive momentum exchange between adjacent fluid parcels or between the fluid and its environment.
 The derivation of the momentum equation may also be found in [Leishman 2025](https://eaglepubs.erau.edu/introductiontoaerospaceflightvehicles/chapter/conservation-of-momentum-momentum-equation/#chapter-260-section-2), Chapter 21, equation 10.

 ## 4. Hydrostatic Approximation